 Now that you know what you’ve been spending, how would you like to spend?

 The 50/20/30 rule is designed as a helpful template for making this decision.
 In this scenario, you would spend 50% of your income on your life essentials.
 This includes your health insurance, rent, car payments, and grocery bill.
 If you need it to survive, it goes in this sector.
 If you are currently spending more than 50% of your income on your essentials, you’ll want to take a look at whether you can lower that.
-For example, would refinancing your mortgage lower your payments?
-Could you be saving money in your vehicle expenses?
+For example, could you be saving money in your vehicle expenses?
+Would refinancing your mortgage lower your payments?

 The next section is your savings and debt payment plan, where 20% of your monthly income should go.
 If you are putting money into a 401k or paying off credit cards, this comes from 20% of your income.